 From an organizational point of view, the Global Platform for Syrian Students is innovative in two main ways.
 On the one hand, it benefits from its wide network of partners developing a very active and permanent cooperation through networking solutions.
 On the other hand, it has a central “bureau” embedded in the institutional office of former President Jorge Sampaio that is fully staffed and equipped at zero cost for the Global Platform.

-As a multi-stakeholders initiative, the Global Platform has an international Advisory Board comprising representatives of the League of Arab States and of the Council of Europe and a number of eminent personalities such as Kerstin Eliasson, former Secretary of State for Education, Sweden; HRH Princess Rym Ali, President of the Jordan Media Institute and Richard Branson, CEO Virgin Group.
+As a multi-stakeholders initiative, the Global Platform has an international Advisory Board comprising representatives of the League of Arab States and of the Council of Europe and a number of eminent personalities such as Kerstin Eliasson, former Secretary of State for Education, Sweden; HRH Princess Rym Ali, President of the Jordan Media Institute and Richard Branson, from Virgin Group.

 As a NGO, part of the non-profit sector, the Global Platform for Syrian Students is organized, private, non-profit distributing, self-governing and voluntary.
 According to its statutes, the governance bodies of the Global Platform are: